logichousepcb/metrotv_bylogix/README.md

 ## Project Status

-This project is functional and actively used as a transit information display platform.
+This project is functional and is NOT actively used as a transit information display platform.
 The current implementation focuses on practical deployment and operational use.
 Future development may include:

 * Enhanced administrative tools
 * Real-time rail integration